nwkhanlab/preventpercentiles/README.md

 *risk*: Absolute 30-year risk for CVD, ASCVD, or HF calculated with the PREVENT equations, numeric.

 **Notes**
-Since all individuals absolute risk estimates >98th percentile will be at the 99th percentile, the 99th percentile is set at a risk of 100%.
+Since all individuals with absolute risk estimates >98th percentile will be at the 99th percentile, the 99th percentile is set at a risk of 100%.

 **Please see the following links for more details about PREVENT**
 [AHA PREVENT Online Calculator](https://professional.heart.org/en/guidelines-and-statements/prevent-calculator)